Prerequisites

 Installing

 This library is just source code.
-Simply add to your project and compile them statically with it.
+Simply add it to your project and compile it statically with it.

 Alternatively, you can use the provided CMakeLists.txt file and compile it as a shared or static library.